Aphonopelma anax: Mating behavior

 A. anax follows the typical mating pattern of tarantulas.
 Once a male reaches maturity, it begins to weave a web in preparation of its journey to mate.
 It then rubs its abdomen on top of the web to release semen, which it then absorbs into the tips of its pedipalps.
 The semen is then kept viable until a mate has been found.
 When it detects a female, the two spiders then exchange different signals (usually a rhythmic drumming of the legs) to assure that they are the same species.
-If the female is willing to mate, the male will approach her, lift her upper body up, and then inserts his pedipalps into the female reproductive organ, the opisthosoma, which is located on the abdomen.
+If the female is willing to mate, the male will approach her, lift her upper body up, and then inserts his pedipalps into the female reproductive organ, which is located on the lower abdomen.
 After mating is complete, the male quickly leaves to avoid becoming a meal for the female.
 Females do not usually show aggression after mating, but it is known to happen.